ebird/ebirdst/docs/articles/applications.md

 #> 1  0.07994288
 ```

-With these adjustments the proportion of the population has increased
+With these adjustments the estimated proportion of the population
-substantially from 20% to 33%.
+increases from 6% to 8%.
 These approaches are not perfect and care
 should always be taken when working with eBird Status and Trends Data
 Products for coastal species.